The Warehouse UI aims to be clean, clear and easy to use. Changes and additions to the UI should follow these four principles:

 Warehouse follows the Material design writing style guide.

 When writing interfaces use direct, clear and simple language.
 This is especially important as Warehouse caters to an international audience with varying proficiency in English.
 If you’re unsure, check the readability of your text.
+For consistency, we prefer using American English spellings over British English.

 Be consistent, particularly when it comes to domain specific words.
 Use this glossary as a guide: